jdnichollsc/Meteor-Starter-Template/README.md

 {{/each}}
 ```

-* Use an object property:
+* Use an object property to load templates:
 ```html
 {{#with myWidget}}
   {{> widgetPage}}